IQuackerzMc/TopMoneyUI/README.md

 # TopMoneyUI
-Shows richest players in a ui format
+Shows richest players in a ui format yeye